davidtso1219/davidtso1219.github.io/notes/self_learning/udemy_react/week_20.md

 - In version 6.4, `BrowserRouter` is no longer supported
 - Instead, we need to use a provider component called `RoutersProvider`, and we need to pass a router object to the provider component
-- And we can `createBrowserRouter` to create a router object and use `createRoutesFromElement` to create routes from `Route` elements
+- And we can `createBrowserRouter` to create a router object and use `createRoutesFromElements` to create routes from `Route` elements

   - use a property called `index` to note the index route